When you want to inspect your data

 - whether your data has been transferred to outside the EU – and if yes, how has it been protected

-- whether your data is being processed automatically – and if yes, how does the process function and
+- whether automated decision-making is used in processing your data – and if yes, what does it mean

 - how you can exercise your rights with regard to your personal data.

 You can receive this information on paper, electronically in a commonly used file format or verbally.